gate-computer/wag/README.md

 - The input is a wasm32 binary module.

 - The output is executable x86-64 or ARM64 machine code.
-(ARM64 support is
+(Support for 32-bit
-  incomplete.
-Support for 32-bit or big-endian CPU architectures isn't planned.)
+  or big-endian CPU architectures isn't planned.)

 - It is only a compiler.
 A runtime environment for the compiled program, including all import functions, needs to be implemented separately.
 (But see